 The David and Julie Tobey Fellowship supports research on drawings, prints, and illustrated manuscripts from the Italian Renaissance, and especially the role that these works played in the creative process, the history of taste and collecting, and questions of connoisseurship.
 Proposals on a variety of subjects with a substantive component of research on drawings, prints, and illustrated manuscripts done on paper or parchment types are welcome.

-The stipend is $4,000 per month, plus a one-time supplement (maximum, $1,500) towards relocation expenses.
-When possible, a one-bedroom apartment will be set aside for the Fellow’s use, rent free, but with charges for utilities.
-If an apartment is not available, $1000 per month will be offered to help offset rental costs.
-The Fellowships are funded by a generous grant from The Lila Wallace – Reader’s Digest Fund.
+The grant is USD 5,200 per month, plus a one-time supplement (maximum USD 1,500) towards relocation expenses.
+In light of the residential nature of the fellowship Fellows must live in the Florence area and spend at least three days a week at the center.
+When possible, an apartment will be set aside for the Fellow’s use, rent free, but with charges for utilities.
+If an apartment is not available, a housing subsidy will be offered to help offset rental costs.

-Applications can be written in English or Italian and must be submitted electronically by midnight (Cambridge, MA time) on December 14, 2015.
-Scholars can apply to only one type of I Tatti Fellowship at a time.
+Applications can be written in English or Italian and must be submitted electronically by midnight (Cambridge, MA time) on November 15, 2023.
+Scholars can apply for only one type of fellowship at I Tatti per academic year.